That’s what Saitou and Sano inspire while grocery shopping.

 After a startled hiss, hurriedly subduing and buckling her daughter, and a hasty, red-faced apology to the strangers whose eyes she could not quite meet, the woman got herself into the driver’s seat as fast as she was able.
 She couldn’t help hearing, however, before her own door closed, the laughter of the one, nor noticing through the window the other’s somewhat amused smirk and roll of eyes.
 Pulling out as abruptly as caution allowed, she tried to ignore the goodbye wave the corrupting young man gave her children as she left the parking lot.

-This fic is for 30_kisses theme #28 “Wada Calcium CD3.”
+This fic, which I’ve rated , was for 30_kisses theme #28 “Wada Calcium CD3.”
 It’s mostly only amusing if you find homophobia and the shocking of bigoted people funny.
 What I like about it, though, is how devoted Saitou obviously is to Sano here.
 He does little more than threaten him when Sano embarrasses him in public, he has his kids over to visit for a whole week at Sano’s insistence, he buys him a freaking X-Box… so cute.